Residency in New Zealand for doctors

 • Locum Tenens: If an applicant holds one of the approved qualifications and a job offer, they can be granted Special Purpose Locum Tenens registration for twelve months.
 They require supervision for the entire time.

 • Vocational: This is the complete assessment needed for a candidate to work in NZ as a specialist.
 If they hold an overseas postgraduate qualification, they can apply to have this and their subsequent experience assessed by the relevant medical college to determine how it compares to the local training.
-The outcome of this assessment determines their comparability and what they are required to do in order to gain full registration.
+The outcome of this assessment determines their comparability and what they are required to do to gain complete registration.

 Working in New Zealand:

-Together, you’ll be able to discuss your options and take your first steps toward medical registration in New Zealand.
+Together, you can discuss your options and take your first steps toward medical registration in New Zealand.

 Medrecruit Editorial Team